 Biden leaves White House for 1st time since getting COVID-19

 REHOBOTH BEACH, Del.
-(AP) — Ending his most recent COVID-19 isolation, President Joe Biden on Sunday left the White House for the first time since becoming infected with the coronavirus last month and headed to a reunion with first lady Jill Biden in their home state of Delaware.
+(AP) — Ending his most recent COVID-19 isolation, President Joe Biden on Sunday left the White House for the first time since becoming infected with the coronavirus last month, settling in for a reunion with first lady Jill Biden in their home state of Delaware.

-The president had tested negative Saturday, clearing the way to emerge from an isolation that lasted longer than expected because of a rebound case of the virus.
-The White House physician, Dr. Kevin O’Connor, had said in his last update that Biden, “in an abundance of caution,” would continue his “strict isolation measures” pending a second negative test.
-The White House on Sunday did not say whether the president had a second negative test and had not provided a new report from O’Connor since midday Saturday.
+The president tested negative Saturday and Sunday, according to his doctor, clearing the way for him to emerge from an isolation that lasted longer than expected because of a rebound case of the virus.
+“He will safety return to public engagement and presidential travel,” Dr. Kevin O’Connor wrote.

-“I’m feeling great,” Biden said before boarding Marine One outside the White House.
+“I’m feeling good,” Biden said before boarding Marine One outside the White House.

-The Bidens are expected to spend the day in Rehoboth Beach, a popular vacation destination.
+The Bidens were expected to spend the day in Rehoboth Beach, a popular vacation destination.

 Biden originally tested positive on July 21, and he began taking the anti-viral medication Paxlovid, which is intended to decrease the likelihood of serious illness from the virus.
 According to his doctor, Biden’s vital signs remained normal throughout his infection, but he his symptoms included a runny nose, cough, sore throat and body aches.